ssavalot/Write-and-Notify/README.md

   You can edit manually the address_cache.csv, if you want to change something.
   Follow this format:
       example1@any.com,example2@any.com,example3@any.com...

+  If you don't want autocompletion feature, modify the following line(73) in the writeandnotify.py:
+    auto_complete = True
+  autocompletion off:
+    auto_complete = False

 v1.1
 - Send a copy field have been added.
 You can send a copy of the message to multiple recipients.